temichelle13/uniswap-top-trades-query/README.md

    npm install axios
    ```
 3. **Set Up Environment Variables**:
-   - CHange the `.env.example` file to a `.env` file in the root of the project and add your API key.
+   - Change the `.env.example` file to a `.env` file in the root of the project and add your API key.
    - Save the file.

 ### Running the Script